aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer dump-autoload --optimize
 ```

-As previously noted, when we run the `composer install` command we can dump the autoload configuration at the same time.
-So production we can use the -o or --optimize-autoloader option when running composer install and there will be no need to also call the composer dump-autoload command.
+As previously noted, when we run the `composer install` command it will call composer dump-autoload to generate the autoload classmap after installing the packages.
+So in production we can use the -o or --optimize-autoloader option when running composer install to have composer dump-autoload be called with the --optimize option.

 ```bash
 composer install --optimize-autoloader --no-dev --no-interation --no-scripts --no-progress --prefer-dist